markkamau1/bitcoin-ux-africa/blog/posts/why-bitcoin-ux-infrastructure-matters.md

             <h2>Executive Summary</h2>

-            <p><span class="stat-highlight">89% of first-time Bitcoin users in Africa abandon self-custody wallets within their first week</span> — not because they don't understand Bitcoin's value, but because the user experience makes it functionally inaccessible.</p>
+            <p><span class="stat-highlight">89% of first-time Bitcoin users in Africa abandon self-custody wallets within their first week</span>.
+Not because they don't understand Bitcoin's value.
+Because the user experience makes it functionally inaccessible.</p>

             <p>This white paper makes the case for Bitcoin UX infrastructure designed specifically for Africa: a shared foundation of research, design patterns, testing frameworks, and training that lets every Bitcoin wallet, exchange, and service deliver excellent user experiences without rebuilding everything from scratch.</p>